WiFi Access for Conference Participants

 Conference organizers who would like to request WiFi access for their external participants should do so by carefully following the procedures described in the Room Booking and Conference Equipment Policy of the Real Estate and Facilities Service, which is the only contact point for any queries related to seminar room events .

-Before requesting WiFi access (via EUI-Guest network), the ICT Service strongly suggests the organizer to:
+Before requesting WiFi access (via EUI-Guest network), the ICT Service strongly suggests the organiser to:

-- verify with participants if they are members of eduroam (as eduroam members have less restrictions than temporary WiFi accounts);
+- verify with participants if they are members of eduroam or IDEM(as eduroam and/or IDEM members have less restrictions than temporary WiFi accounts);

 - verify participants' Internet needs (access to the Web and WebMail only or as well specific network resources and which);

-- check if the chosen seminar/conference room is covered by the EUI wireless network;
+- check if those areas or seminar/conference rooms involved in the event(s) are covered by the EUI wireless network;

 - check if Internet/WiFi access is specifically needed in the seminar/conference room (or whether any other public area at the EUI would do just as well);